knpuniversity/symfony4/knpu/ep4-security/registration-auth.md

-# Registration Auth
+# Manual Authentication / Registration

-Coming soon...

-Okay guys, we are through most of this tutorial.
-I just want to show a couple more important things right now.
-We're going to turn from API to actually creating a registration form, so move over to your code.
-Let's open our `AccountController`.
-That seems like A. Oops.
-Let's move over.
-Let's go to our `SecurityController`.
-This has `login` and `logout`.
-Let a new `public function register()` here.
-We'll give it the normal route for `/register`.
-We'll give it a name of `app_register`.
-Now here's the interesting thing about registration.
-It has zero to do with security in reality, to think about it.
-What is registration?
-It's nothing more than creating a new `User` record in your table.
+Hey!
+You've made it through almost this *entire* tutorial!
+Nice work!
+I have just a *few* more tricks to show you before we're done - and they're good ones!

+## Creating the Registration Form

+First, I want to create a registration form.
+Find your code and open `SecurityController`.
+In addition to `login` and `logout`, add a new `public function register()`.
+Give it a route - `/register` and a name: `app_register`.

+Here's the interesting thing about registration.
+It has *nothing* to do with security!
+Think about it.
+What *is* registration?
+It's just a form that creates a new record in the `User` table.
+That's it!
 That's just database stuff.
-It has nothing to do with security, so why are we going through it?
-Well, there is a little bit of security right at the end.
-You'll see.
-Let's just right now, let's re.
-Let's render a template.
-`$this->render('security/register.html.twig')`, not a cheat.
-I'm actually going to go into security.
-We're going to copy our `login` template and paste this to `register.html.twig` and we'll just modify some things here.
-We'll change the title on the page.

-Yeah,

-I'll delete the uh, authentication error stuff and I am going to put a little comment here that says to do replace with a Symfony form.
-We haven't talked about the Symfony form system yet, so I don't want to use it here, but this is a case where I would normally use Symfony's form system because it handles validation for us, handles CSRF protection, but for now we're just going to use this html form so that we can get to the security part of what I want to talk about.
-So we'll change the `h1`, remove the value = on the email field because that would should always be blank.
-Remove the CSRF token.
-We could validate CSRF in you should on your site, but reality just use Symfony's form system and it handles CSRF protection automatically for you.
-And then will hijack the remember me box check box and turn this into a terms box.
-We'll say agree to terms.
-I for sure read because we always read the terms.
-Now at the bottom we'll say registered.
-Okay symbol.
-Let's move over.
-Go to `/register` and got it.
-And actually let's log out and move back over and open up `base.html.twig` and scroll down just a little bit.
-So we find our `logout`, link, our `login` link.
-There it is.
-Let's create a second doc there a that goes to our new `app_register` route and we'll call this register.

-Go over, refresh, and perfect.
-Now until it register, there is our registration form.
-So we're going to work on the submit logic for this.
-So
+So then... why are we even *talking* about this in a security tutorial?
+Well... to create the *best* user experience, there will be just a *little* bit of security right at the end.
+Because after registration, I want to instantly authenticate the new user.

+More on that later.
+Right now, render a template:
+`$this->render('security/register.html.twig')`.
+Then...
+I'll cheat: in `security/`, copy the `login.html.twig` template, paste and call it `register.html.twig`.
+Let's
+see: change the title, delete the authentication error stuff and I am going to add a little comment here that says that we should replace this with a Symfony form later.
+We haven't talked about the form system yet, so I don't want to use it here.
+But, normally, I *would* use the form system because it handles validation and automatically adds CSRF protection.

+But, to show off how to manually authenticate a user after registration, this HTML form will work *beautifully*.
+Change the `h1`, remove the `value=` on the `email` field so that it always starts blank and take out the CSRF token.
+We *do* need CSRF protection on this form... but I'll skip it for now, because we'll refactor this into a Symfony form in a future tutorial.

+And finally, hijack the "remember me" checkbox and turn it into a terms box.
+We'll say:

+> Agree to terms I for sure read

+Oh, and update the button: Register.

+Let's see how it looks!
+Move over, go to `/register` and... got it!
+Logout, then move back over and open up `base.html.twig`.
+Scroll down just a little bit to find the "Login" link.
+Let's create a second link that points to the new `app_register` route.
+Say, "Register".

+Move back and check it out.
+Not bad!

+## Handing the Registration Submit

-just like with our `login` form, because there's no action = this is going to submit right back to the same year.
-Well unlike login, because this is just a normal page, we're going to handle that submit logic right inside of here.
-So first thing we need is the `Request` objects.
-We configure out whether or not to say `POST` request.
-So I'll type head to `Request` from `HttpFoundation`, had a `$request` argument, and once again I'm going to put them all to do reminder here to use Symfony forms and validation.
-We're skipping that right now that `if ($request->isMethod('POST'))`, then we know that we actually want to process things.
-So cool.
-Again, registration is nothing more than just creating a new `User` object, so `$user = new User()`.
-Then we'll set some data on it.
+Just like with the `login` form, because there is no `action=` on the form, this will submit right back to the same URL.
+But, *unlike* login, because this is just a normal page, we *are* going to handle that submit logic right inside of the controller.

+First, get the Request object by adding an argument with the `Request` type hint: the one from HttpFoundation.
+Below, I'm going to add *another* reminder to use the Symfony form & validation system later.

+Then, to only process the data when the form is being submitted, add `if ($request->isMethod('POST'))`.

+Inside... our job is simple!
+Registration is nothing more than a mechanism to create a new `User` object.
+So `$user = new User()`.
+Then set some data on it:
-`$user->setEmail($request->request->get('email')`.
-Remember `$request->request` is the way
+`$user->setEmail($request->request->get('email'))`.
+Remember `$request->request`
-that you get post data.
-And on our registration form we had `name="email"` and `name="password"`.
-So those are the two fields that we're going to want to read off.
-Um, next space, `$user->setFirstName()`.
-This is required in the database.
-We don't actually have a field for it and a registration.
-So I'm just going to put `'Mystery'` for now.
-You enter in a real app, you either want to add that to your registration form or make it knowable in the database.
+is the way that you get `$_POST` data.
+And, the *names* of the fields on our form are `name="email"` and `name="password"`.
+But before we handle the password, add `$user->setFirstName()`.
+This field is required in the database... but, we don't *actually* have that field on the form.
+Just use `Mystery` for now.
+In a real app, I would either add this field to the registration form, or make it `nullable` in the database, so it's optional.
-So it's optional.
-And then finally we're going to set the password,

-but of course we are never ever, ever, ever going to set the plain text password.
-We need to encode this password.
-And you remember we already did this inside of `UserFixture` using the `UserPasswordEncoderInterface`.
-That makes it very easy.
-And our controller, we can get a service as an argument so we can say `UserPasswordEncoderInterface` and call that `$passwordEncoder`.
+Finally, let's set the password.
+But... of course!
+We are never ever, ever, ever going to save the *plain* password.
+We need to encode it.
+We already did this inside of `UserFixture`.
+Ah yes, the key was the `UserPasswordEncoderInterface` service.
+In our controller, add another argument: `UserPasswordEncoderInterface` `$passwordEncoder`.

-Okay.

-And down here we can say `$passwordEncoder->encodePassword()`, and this needs the `User` object.
-And then the plain password which is `$request->request->get('password')`.
+Below, we can say `$passwordEncoder->encodePassword()`.
+This needs the `User` object and the plain password that was just submitted:
-And that is it.
-Our `User` object is set up to say this, I'll say `$em = $this->getDoctrine();`.
-I'll use the nice doctrine shortcut.
-`$em->persist($user)`, `$em->flush()`, all very boring Co.
+`$request->request->get('password')`.

+We are ready to save!
+Get the entity manager with `$em = $this->getDoctrine()->getManager()`.
+Then, `$em->persist($user)` and `$em->flush()`.
+All delightfully boring code.
 This looks a lot like what we're doing in our fixtures.

-Finally, The last thing we want to do at the end of any form, submit is redirect.
-So I think we should say so say `return $this->redirectToRoute()`.
-That's the shortcut method we were looking at earlier and let's redirect actually to our account page. `'app_account'`.
-Awesome. let's try it out.
-Swaddle register as `ryan@symfonycasts.com`.
+Finally, after *any* successful form submit, we always redirect.
+Use `return $this->redirectToRoute()`.
+This is the shortcut method that we were looking at earlier.
+Redirect to the account page: `app_account`.

-Password `engage`.
-Agreed to the terms that I for sure read and hit register and.
-Oh shoot.
+Awesome!
+Let's give this thing a spin!
+I'll register as `ryan@symfonycasts.com`, password `engage`.
+Agree to the terms that I for sure read and...
+Register!
-Oh, and `$this->getDoctrine()->getManager()`.
-That's what I meant to do.
-All right, let's move on and try this.
-I'll login as `ryan@symfonycasts.com`.
-Password `engage`, I'll for sure agree to the terms that I read.
-Register.
-And um, what were on the login form?
-Huh?
-Can actually look where anonymous.
-Well here's what actually happened.
-Registration just worked

-and then we were redirected to `/account`, but that requires you to be logged in.
-So it redirected us to `/login`.
-That is not the flow we want for a better user experience.
+Bah!
+That smells like a Ryan mistake!
+Yep!
+Use `$this->getDoctrine()->getManager()`.
+*That's* what I meant to do.

+Move over and try this again: `ryan@symfonycasts.com`, password `engage`, agree to the terms that I read and...
+Register!

+## Authentication after Registration

+Um... what?
+We're on the *login* form?
+What happened?
+First, according to the web debug toolbar, we are still anonymous.
+That makes sense: we *registered*, but we did *not* login.
+After registration, we were redirected to `/account`... but because we are *not* logged in, that sent us here.

-As soon as the user logs in, as soon as use user registers, I want to log them in immediately.
-There's also another problem if you look in your `LoginFormAuthenticator.php`
+This is *not* the flow that I want my users to experience.
+Nope, as *soon* as the user registers, I want to log them in automatically.

-down in authentication success.
-We added some extra code here to make sure that if the user went to slept, for example `/admin` `/comment` as an anonymous user, after they login, they're actually sent back to that page.
-You can make the same argument For a registration page.
-For example, imagine that I'm building a store and I'm anonymous.
+Oh, and there's also *another* problem.
+Open `LoginFormAuthenticator` and find `onAuthenticationSuccess`.
+We added some extra code here to make sure that if the user went to, for example, `/admin/comment` as an anonymous user, then, after they log in, they would be sent *back* to `/admin/comment`.

-I add some things to my cart and then I go to `/checkout`.
-Well `/checkout` requires me to be logged in, so I'm sent to the login form, but I don't have an account yet, so instead I registered after I finished registration, where should I be taken to?
-I need to be taken back to the checkout page.
-I went to mimic the same thing that we did inside of our authentic cater.
-Those two problems can be solved super easily.
+And... hey!
+I want that *same* behavior for my registration form!
+Imagine that you're building a store.
+As an anonymous user, I add some things to my cart and finally go to `/checkout`.
+But because `/checkout` requires me to be logged in, I'm sent to the login form.
+And because I don't have an account yet, I instead click to register and fill out that form.
+After submitting, where should I be taken to?
+That's easy!
+I should *definitely* be taken *back* to `/checkout` so I can continue what I was doing!

+These two problems - the fact that we want to automatically authenticate the user after registration *and* redirect them intelligently - can be solved at the same time!
+After we save the `User` to the database, we're basically going to tell Symfony to use our `LoginFormAuthenticator` class to authenticate the user and redirect by using its `onAuthenticationSuccess` method.

-What we're basically they're going to do is tell Symfony after we save the user to log us in using our `LoginFormAuthenticator` that will authenticate us and it will also go through the same `onAuthenticationSuccess` so that were redirected to the right place.
-Check this out.
-To do that, we need to add to arguments to our controller. first something a service called `GuardAuthenticationHandler $guardHandler`, and the second thing is your actual authenticator that you want to authenticate through sso `LoginFormAuthenticator $formAuthenticator`.
-Once we have those two things, instead of redirecting to a normal route or to say `return $guardHandler->authenticateUserAndHandleSuccess()`,
+Check it out: add two arguments to our controller.
+First, a service called `GuardAuthenticationHandler $guardHandler`,  Second, the authenticator that you want to authenticate through: `LoginFormAuthenticator $formAuthenticator`.
+Once we have those two things, instead of redirecting to a normal route use `return $guardHandler->authenticateUserAndHandleSuccess()`.
+This needs a few

-just needs a few argument and needs the `$user` that's being logged in user and he's the current `$request` and it needs which authenticator you gonna log in as.
-So we're gonna say `$formAuthenticator`.
-The last thing that needs the provider key, that's just the name of your firewall.
-So we'll hardcode nate reckoned right there and that's it.
-So let's go back, click back to register this time, make you make sure that you register as a different user password, engage, agree, and it works perfect.
-And actually thiS wouldn't be notIced.
-One thing that we had been neglecting, which is if you look in your `User` entity, nope, never mind, don't talk about that.
-It's already unique.
+arguments: the `$user` that's being logged in, the `$request` object, the authenticator - `$formAuthenticator` and the "provider key".
+That's just the name of your firewall:
+`main`.

+Cool!
+Let's try it!
+Click back to register.
+This time, make sure that you register as a different user, password `engage`, agree to the terms, submit and... nice!
+We're authenticated *and* sent to the correct place.

+Next - we're going to start talking about a *very* important and *very* fun feature called "voters".
+Voters are *the* way to make more *complex* access decisions, like, determining that a User can edit *this* Article because they are its author, but not an Article created by someone else.